">

 Sorrow and grief are normal and natural responses to death.
 Like grief for humans, grief for animal companions can only be dealt with over time, but there are healthy ways to cope with the pain.

-Feel free to visit our pet loss and grief library, our pet memorial wall, and our end-of-life care pages for comfort, companionship, and care.
+Feel free to visit our pet loss and grief library, and our end-of-life care pages for comfort, companionship, and care.

 Pet Loss